zerodevapp/zerodev-docs/docs/use-wallets/advanced/update-wallet-implementation.md

 Updating your wallet implementation is a very dangerous action.
 If your new wallet implementation is incorrectly implemented, your wallet may become "bricked" and stop functioning.

-If in doubt, please [join our Discord](https://discord.gg/KS9MRaTSjx) to ask questions.
+If in doubt, please [join our Discord](https://discord.gg/KS9MRaTSjx) and ask questions.
 :::

 ZeroDev wallets are upgradable proxies (specifically EIP-1967 "transparent proxies"), and as such the wallet owner can switch to another wallet implementation, while keeping the same wallet address.